userdyk-github/userdyk-github.github.io/_posts/LAN02/2019-08-13-LAN02-Conversation.md

 - What is this madness?
 - Everything is under the control.
 - They've lost mind.
-- You would kill a defenseless man?
+- You would kill *a defenseless man*?

 <hr class="division1">